 Each program in The Teachers College will conduct an in-depth focus group review every six years, based on the Focus Group Review Schedule established by the Dean's Office.
-The central purpose of the focus group is for faculty to assess the program's learning outcomes, review the program curriculum to ensure alignment with learning outcomes, and ascertain emerging trends in the discipline for curricular inclusion.
+The central purpose of the focus group is for faculty to assess the program's learning outcomes, review the program curriculum to ensure alignment with learning outcomes, and ascertain emerging trends in the discipline to inform the curriculum as well as recruitment and retention efforts.